English Mastiff Grooming Guide

 English Mastiffs have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your English Mastiff's coat healthy and help you bond with your dog.

-With a typical weight of 120-230 lbs and lifespan of 6-10 yrs, the English Mastiff requires thoughtful care tailored to their specific breed characteristics.
+At 120-230 lbs and with a typical 6-10 yrs lifespan, the English Mastiff rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 Whether you are researching the English Mastiff for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Brushing & Coat Care